A Trust Crisis In Simulation-Based Inference? Your Posterior Approximations Can Be Unfaithful: Empirical observations

 \subsection{Benchmarks}

-Our evaluations consider 7 benchmarks, ranging from toy problems to real applications in astrophysics.
+We consider 7 benchmarks, ranging from a toy problem to real scientific use cases covering various disciplines.
+All benchmarks and priors are available in the codebase.

-The \emph{SLCP} simulator models a fictive problem with 5 parameters.
-The observable $\vx$ is composed of 8 scalars which represent the 2D-coordinates of 4 points.
+The \textbf{SLCP} simulator models a fictive problem with 5 parameters.
+The observable $\vx \in \mathbb{R}^8$ represents the 2D-coordinates of 4 points.
 The coordinate of each point is sampled from the same multivariate Gaussian whose mean and covariance matrix are parametrized by $\vtheta$.
 We consider an alternative version of the original task \citep{papamakarios2019sequential} by inferring the marginal posterior density of 2 of those parameters.
 In contrast to its original formulation, the likelihood is not tractable due to the marginalization.

-The \emph{Weinberg} problem \citep{weinberg} concerns a simulation of high energy particle collisions $e^+e^- \to \mu^+ \mu^-$.
-The angular distributions of the particles can be used to measure the Weinberg angle $\vx$ in the standard model of particle physics.
+The \textbf{Weinberg} problem \citep{weinberg} concerns a simulation of high energy particle collisions $e^+e^- \to \mu^+ \mu^-$.
+The angular distribution of the particles can be used to measure the Weinberg angle $\vx$ in the standard model of particle physics.
 From the scattering angle, we are interested in inferring Fermi's constant $\vtheta$.

-The \emph{Spatial SIR} model involves a grid-world of susceptible, infected, and recovered individuals.
+The \textbf{Spatial SIR} model involves a grid-world of susceptible, infected, and recovered individuals.
 Based on initial conditions and the infection and recovery rate $\vtheta$, the model describes the spatial evolution of an infection.
 The observable $\vx$ is a snapshot of the grid-world after some fixed amount of time.

-\emph{M/G/1}, originally introduced by \citet{papamakarios2019sequential}, models a processing and arrival queue.
+\textbf{M/G/1} \citep{blum2010non} models a processing and arrival queue.
 The problem is described by 3 parameters $\vtheta$ that influence the time it takes to serve a customer, and the time between their arrivals.
 The observable $\vx$ is composed of 5 equally spaced quantiles of inter-departure times.

-The \emph{Lotka-Volterra} population model \citep{lotka,volterra1926fluctuations} describes a process of interactions between a predator and a prey species.
-The model is conditioned on 4 parameters $\vtheta$ which influence the reproduction and mortality rate of the predator and prey species.
+The \textbf{Lotka-Volterra} population model \citep{lotka,volterra1926fluctuations} describes a process of interactions between a predator and a prey species.
+The model is conditioned on 4 parameters $\vtheta$ which influence the reproduction and mortality rate of the predators and preys.
 We infer the marginal posterior of the predator parameters from time series representing the evolution of both populations over time.